 Looks like Texas was the closest bet at the tenth spot.
 Oregon almost made the top ten so that wasn't a bad bet.
 Colorado however didn't even make the top twenty.
 And what even happened with North Carolina and California?

-Considering the brewery scene of those two states I was sure they were a shoo-in.
-And I’m somewhat shocked with Delaware being home to Dogfish Head ranked where they did considering their proximity to New Hampshire.
-Guess the state line really does make a difference.
+Considering the brewery and beer company scene of those two states I was sure they were a shoo-in, especially since American beer is so important in those states.
+And I'm somewhat shocked with Delaware being home to Dogfish Head ranked where they did consider their proximity to New Hampshire.
+Guess the state line in America really does make a difference.

 Perhaps it has something to do with the downward beer trend?
 Delaware has plummeted 8.4% in consumption.
 Although judging by the stats here, Oregon, Colorado, and California are on the rise.

 Beer test: do you know the best beer in each state?
-Find out which beers rank number one according to Zymurgy.
+Find out which beer brands rank number one according to Zymurgy.